 His research interests include soil acidity and acidification, plant-soil interactions, rhizosphere chemistry and plant root exudation, subsoil constraints, and nutrient dynamics in natural and agro-ecosystems.
-He has supervised many Honours and Ph.D. students, Postdoctoral Fellows and visiting Scientists, and published 180+ papers in refereed international journals, 8 book chapters and 100+ conference papers/abstracts.
-He has been invited to give over 40 talks internationally and to chair conference sessions.
-Currently, he is an editorial board member of international journals "Plant and Soil", "Environmental & Experimental Botany" (2010-2015), "Frontiers in Plant Nutrition" and "Australian Journal of Soil Research" (2007-2010), an associate editor of "Crop & Pasture Science" and "Journal of Soils & Sediments", and referees papers for 30 international journals.
-He currently holds four guest/adjunct Professor posts at overseas institutions.
+He has supervised many Honours and Ph.D. students, Postdoctoral Fellows and visiting Scientists, and published 250 papers in refereed international journals, 8 book chapters and 100+ conference papers/abstracts.
+He has been invited to give over 50 talks internationally and to chair conference sessions.
+Currently, he has been an editorial board member of "Environmental & Experimental Botany" (2010-2015), "Frontiers in Plant Nutrition" (2011-2017) and "Australian Journal of Soil Research" (2007-2010), and currently consulting editor of "Plant and Soil" (2001-), associate editor of "Crop & Pasture Science" (2007-) and "Journal of Soils & Sediments" (2007-), and referees papers for 30 international journals.

 Prof Tang is the coordinator and lecturer of the core subject AGR3LS (Land and Soil Management).
 In the last 15 years, he has supervised/co-supervised 50 Honours and 27 PhD students, and many visiting scientists to successful completion.
 Among these, five PhD graduates were awarded the Nancy Millis PhD Excellence Prize which is awarded to the top 5% of theses.
 Tang has received the Dean’s Award for excellence in teaching (2005), Vice-Chancellor’s commendation for teaching excellence (2007) and Inaugural La Trobe University Excellence in Research Supervision Award (2019).
 He was elected as a Fellow of Soil Science Australia in 2018.